death-save/pin-cushion/README.md

 ![img](./img/backgroundless-pins-preview.gif)

-- Add the possibility to add a thubnail preview of the journal
+- **Add the possibility to add a thumbnail preview of the journal**

 ![img](./img/journal-thumbnail.png)